 - Women Into Computer Science and Engineering: An organization at the University of Nevada's Reno campus, WiCSE supports women interested in computer science in Nevada, and especially those considering careers in the field.
 WiCSE offers workshops to learn about programming and operating systems, mock technical interviews, a summer camp program, and member conferences.

 - National Supercomputing Institute: Located at the University of Nevada in Las Vegas, NSI's full-service supercomputing facility offers high-performance computing, and high-speed networking.
 NSI provides training to academic institutions, industry, and government to support research in healthcare, energy, medical informatics, and the environment.
 Research affiliates of the institute include Intel and Switch.

 What Schools Offer a Computer Science Degree in Nevada?

-As you explore online computer science programs in Nevada, it’s important to investigate each school carefully to maximize your chances of finding a suitable match for your needs.
-The list provided below should be helpful in your search for the best computer science schools in Nevada.
-All schools included in this list are appropriately accredited.
+As you explore online computer science programs in Nevada, it's important to investigate each school carefully to maximize your chances of finding a match to meet your needs.
+The list below should aid in your search for the best computer science schools in Nevada.
+All schools included in this list hold the proper accreditation.

 schools that match your search